- Information for Employees

 Define legally dependent children.
 Natural-born or adopted children of the employee or spouse considered as dependents of the eligible employee for federal income tax purposes as filed with the Internal Revenue Service.

 Can I use my part-time benefits of 6 hours in conjunction with my dependent status if I am a legal dependent of a full-time employee?
 This benefit cannot be combined with an additional benefit if the part-time employee is also the spouse or dependent child of a benefits eligible full-time employee.

 Am I automatically eligible for tuition assistance if I enroll for a class?
 No, there is a form that must be completed for the educational development program.
 Deadlines for submitting the form are listed below.

 I was a full-time employee at the beginning of the fall semester and have used 6 semester hours of my benefit as allowed.
 I transferred into a part-time position at the end of the fall semester and want to take 6 additional hours in the spring.
 Do I get 6 hours for the spring semester?
 No, benefits have been exhausted for the academic year.

 Can I pay for textbooks using the program?
 No, the program is not applicable to room and board charges, textbook rental or purchase fees, or private lesson costs.

 If I take a CLEP test for credit, will the program pay for the test?
 No. The program is designed for classes.

 My legally dependent child is taking a dual credit class in high school.
-Can the fee for this class be applied under the educational assistance program and when is the application due because the high school has a different starting date for the semester?
+Can the fee for this class be applied under the educational assistance program and when is the form due because the high school has a different starting date for the semester?
 Provided the course is offered by UCM through one of the local high schools offering a dual credit program it may qualify under the program.
 Contact the Office of Human Resources for verification.
-The application should be submitted within the first week after the class starts.
+The form should be submitted within the first week after the class starts.